DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 The code formatting normalizes whitespaces, line endings, opening and closing braces, indentation and pretty print spaces.

+### Format On Type

+Setting the option `editor.formatOnType` to `true` enables the editor to format code blocks and statements upon typing `;` and `}`.
+This feature performs selection formatting of the code preceeding the type delimiter.
+It indents the code and pretty-prints spaces.

 ## Configuration

 The formatting behavior is set in `settings.json`.
 All the relevant settings and their effects are summed up in the following table.